mskian/gotify-push-firefox/README.md

 You must configure your server CORS allow this extension to Send push notification from this Extension

-- Open `config.yml` File and Update the CORS
+- Open `config.yml` File and Update the CORS - Soon Clear Method will be Update After Extension Fully Submitted on Firefox Extension Store.

 ## Features